Pratik2207/python_virtual_env/README.md

 Managing different versions of Python libraries across projects can be a nightmare, especially when dependencies conflict.
 This is where *Python Virtual Environments* come to the rescue!
 A virtual environment allows you to create isolated spaces for your Python projects, ensuring that each project has its own dependencies without interfering with others.
 In this article, we'll explore the importance of virtual environments and how to use them effectively.

----

-## Why Use a Virtual Environment?

-1. *Avoid Conflicts*: Different projects may require different versions of the same package.
-2. *Dependency Management*: Keeps project dependencies separate from global Python installations.
-3. *Portability*: Makes it easier to share and deploy projects with consistent dependencies.
-4. *Security*: Reduces risks by avoiding unintended package updates or modifications.

----

 ## Setting Up a Virtual Environment